petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/managing-data-and-content-types-in-staging.md

 As part of Staging configuration, you can select which application data and content types are staged.
 If staged, the selected data and content is managed by your Staging environment, along with all contained entities, and it may not be possible to edit them directly in Live.

-![Select which application data and content types are staged.](./managing-data-and-content-types-in-staging/images/01.png) When working with Staging, you must think about the applications you're using on your Site and whether they're appropriate to be staged:
+![Select which application data and content types are staged.](./managing-data-and-content-types-in-staging/images/01.png)

+When working with Staging, you must think about the applications you're using on your site and whether they're appropriate to be staged:

-- Unstaged data only exists in the Site's live environment.
+- Unstaged data only exists in the site's Live environment.
 Staged data exists in both environments.

-- Collaborative applications, such as Blogs, Message Boards, and Wikis should not be staged, because posts would not appear on the live Site until you publish.
+- Collaborative applications, such as Blogs, Message Boards, and Wikis should not be staged, because posts would not appear on the live site until you publish.

-- You can only stage Site-scoped content.
+- You can only stage site-scoped content.

-- Page-scoped data can only be staged on published Pages; its data is published with the Page.
+- Page-scoped data can only be staged on published pages; its data is published with the page.

-- If you have disabled/removed an application from your Site but it's still selected in your Staging configuration, it's still published and may appear in aggregation apps like Asset Publisher.
+- If you have disabled/removed an application from your site but it's still selected in your Staging configuration, it's still published and may appear in aggregation apps like Asset Publisher.

-- Asset Publisher on the Staged Site cannot access data from unstaged apps, because their data exists only on the Live Site.
-If your Asset Publisher's configuration shows data from both staged and unstaged apps, it won't look the same on both your Staged and your Live Sites.
+- Asset Publisher on the staged site cannot access data from unstaged apps, because their data exists only on the live site.
+If your Asset Publisher configuration shows data from both staged and unstaged apps, it doesn't look the same on both your staged and live sites.

 **Content Origin for Staged and Unstaged Applications**